Project Overview

 Through our research, we identified two main pain-points of the website:

-NLB often hold events such as workshops, classes and family friendly activities within their libraries — however, information pertaining to these events were not properly consolidated within the site.
+NLB often holds events such as workshops, classes and family friendly activities within their libraries — however, information pertaining to these events were not properly consolidated within the site.
 Thus it became difficult for users to discover ongoing events offered within the National Library.

 NLB also has a range of Singapore related resources such as digital books, online enrichment platforms such as Udemy, access to subscribed databases for researchers — however, these were hidden within their website, which made discovery difficult for users.
 We wanted to integrate and surface these resources to act as a one-stop gateway for users to discover content.